-Students must use their MasonLive email account to receive important University information, including messages related to this class.
-See http://masonlive.gmu.edu for more information.
+Students must use their Mason email account to receive important University information, including messages related to this class.

 Technology in the Classroom

 Regarding electronic devices (such as laptops, tablets, cell phones, etc.), please be respectful of your peers and your instructor and do not engage in activities that are unrelated to class.
 Such disruptions show a lack of professionalism as well as respect, and will affect your participation grade.